Safe Ministry Check – FAQ

 - As soon as the form is submitted, the personal details of the applicant and their answers to the Safe Ministry Questions are encrypted and stored on our server.
-Only two people have the encryption key to decrypt the data.

 - The ID document uploaded as part of the form is stored in a cloud storage platform, but it is encrypted before leaving our server and is stored in that encrypted state.
-Only two people have the decryption key.

-The link to the ID docs in the pdf sent to the church Authorised Delegate is password protected
+The link to the ID docs in the pdf sent to the church Authorised Delegate is password protected.

 While no storage system is perfect (electronic or paper), we believe that the above measures ensure the integrity and security of the data submitted via our online SMC form.